pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

-Notice that the above rquation is in the form of a Hamiltonian, where:
+Notice that the above equation is in the form of a Hamiltonian, where:

 - $H(\theta, m) = - \log P(\theta, m)$
 - $K(m) = - \log P(m)$ ("kinetic energy")